Nabil889/Nabil889/README.md

 # Hi, I'm Nabil 👋

-Data Analyst in the pharmaceutical industry with a passion for software development, data engineering, and data science.

-Currently building internal applications with Python and Streamlit while working with manufacturing data, industrial systems, and cloud technologies.

----
+I'm a Data Analyst from Switzerland who enjoys building software, learning new technologies, and solving real-world problems with code.

+Most of my repositories are part of my learning journey in Python, software engineering, and industrial data.

-## 🚀 What I'm working on
+## Currently working on

-- 📊 Data Analytics & Manufacturing KPIs
-- 🐍 Python Development
+🐍 Python

-- 🌐 Streamlit Applications
-- ☁️ Azure & Cognite Data Fusion
+☁️ Cognite Data Fusion

----

-## 🛠 Tech Stack

-### Languages
-- Python
-- SQL
+💻 Software Engineering

-### Data
+🏭 Manufacturing Data
-- Pandas
-- Power BI
-- Cognite Data Fusion

-### Development
-- Streamlit
-- Git
-- GitHub
-- VSCode

-### Cloud
-- Azure
-- Azure DevOps

----

-## 🎯 Current Goals

-- Master Python, Pandas and NumPy
-- Build production-ready Streamlit applications

 ---